kkyerramilli08/manual-qa-testing-portfolio/client-website-usability-testing/README.md

 📄 [View Full Usability Report](./reviewstopost-usability-report.docx)

-This project contains usability testing performed on a live SaaS web application...

 This project contains usability testing performed on a live SaaS web application designed to convert customer reviews into social media posts.

 ## Objective